Innovation and Strategic Network Formation: Introduction

+An alternate approach to smooth network formation is to consider weighted networks, so that each link has an intensity (as in \citealp*{cabrales2011social}, \citealp*{baumann2021model}, and \citealp*{griffith2019continuous}).\footnote{Relatedly, \cite{erol2020civil} consider a continuum model where agents endogenously and randomly form links with a positive fraction of peers.} In some settings with unweighted links, this approach yields a deterministic approximation of a game on the underlying random network.
+But for discrete processes such as the diffusion of an idea, the random and deterministic models can be very different.
+Indeed, we show that there is a critical threshold corresponding to important discontinuities in network structure and outcomes that do not arise in deterministic models such as \cite*{cabrales2011social}.\footnote{\cite{berliant2008knowledge} study a related deterministic model of knowledge creation with individuals choosing to producing knowledge alone or with a partner.
+Their analysis focuses on interaction patterns in small disconnected groups, while we find social networks can be more connected in important ways.}

-In existing literature on innovation, research incorporating interactions between firms generally models these interactions as either mechanical spillovers or learning via imitation.
-A common approach is to choose a convenient functional form for spillovers, usually motivated by tractability within a macroeconomic (e.g., \citealp*{kortum1997research}) or network-theory (\citealp*{konig2012efficiency}) framework.
-By microfounding these spillovers, which arise endogenously within the innovative process, we can study how spillovers vary across policy environments.
+In existing literature on innovation, approaches incorporating interactions between firms generally model these interactions as either mechanical spillovers or learning via imitation.
+A common approach is to choose a convenient functional form for spillovers, usually motivated by tractability within a macroeconomic (e.g., \citealp*{kortum1997research}) or network-theory (\citealp*{konig2012efficiency}) framework.\footnote{In simulations, \cite*{baum2010network} study the formation of innovation networks via a mechanical process.} By microfounding these spillovers, which arise endogenously within the innovative process, we can study how spillovers respond to policy interventions.

-In a second approach, which relies on a quality-ladders framework, interactions give firms a chance to catch up as innovation proceeds vertically (e.g., \citealp*{perla2014equilibrium}, \citealp*{akcigit2018dancing}, and \citealp*{konig2016innovation}).
-We instead explicitly model innovation horizontally as a process of combining distinct ideas, which serve as building blocks.
-Related models appear in \cite*{weitzman1998recombinant} and \cite*{acemoglu2017endogenous}, which focus on the evolution of the total amount of innovation over time and do not involve learning or informational spillovers between firms.
-We find that when new technologies can be created in this way, changes in interaction patterns can have much larger consequences for the rate of innovation than in quality-ladders models.\footnote{Indeed, by assuming a continuum of firms, macroeconomic models of imitation often implicitly restrict to subcritical interaction patterns.}
+In a different approach, which relies on a quality-ladders framework, interactions give firms a chance to catch up as innovation proceeds vertically through improvements in the quality of existing technologies (e.g., \citealp*{perla2014equilibrium}, \citealp*{akcigit2018dancing}, and \citealp*{konig2016innovation}).
+We instead explicitly model innovation horizontally as a process of combining distinct ideas, which serve as building blocks for new technologies.
+Related models appear in \cite*{weitzman1998recombinant} and \cite*{acemoglu2020endogenous}, which focus on the evolution of the total amount of innovation over time and do not involve learning or informational spillovers between firms.
+We find that when new technologies can be created in this way, changes in interaction patterns can have much larger consequences for the rate of innovation than in quality-ladders models.\footnote{By assuming a continuum of firms, macroeconomic models of imitation often implicitly restrict to network structures without a giant component.}